HKUST-Aerial-Robotics/Stereo-RCNN/README.md

 ## 0. Install

 This implementation is tested under Pytorch 0.3.0.
 To avoid affecting your Pytorch version, we recommend using conda to enable multiple versions of Pytorch.
+Please ignore below steps if you have already run them following the master branch.

 0.0.
 Install Pytorch:
 ```